Do I need Truck Insurance?

 Does my Truck Insurance have to be with the same company as my other insurance?

-What questions will my agent ask me when I call?
+What questions will my representative ask me when I call?

-The questions your agent asks will help determine the policy that you need, as well as the cost of coverage.
+The questions your representative asks will help determine the policy that you need, as well as the cost of truck insurance coverage.
 Be prepared to provide the location of the vehicle along with the model, age, and VIN.
-An insurance agent will also need to ask about the driver and his or her insurance history.
+An insurance representative will also need to ask about the driver and his or her insurance history.
 Company information and cargo are also important in determining insurance coverage.

 What does the rating system mean and how can I find out how my insurance company is rated (A, A+, A++)?